-- 4.1 Pursuant to Sections 1, 2 and 3 above if a student dies before receiving their qualification the following provisions shall apply: - 4.1.1 The qualification shall be granted posthumously unless the student's personal representative or next-of-kin has, with the consent of the Council, withdrawn the application. - 4.1.2 In any other case, the student's personal representative or next-of-kin may apply and the qualification shall be granted.
+- 4.1 Pursuant to Sections 1, 2 and 3 above if a student dies after completion of the academic requirements of their programme of study but before receiving their qualification the following provisions shall apply: - 4.1.1 The qualification shall be granted posthumously unless the student's personal representative or next-of-kin has, with the consent of the Council, withdrawn the application. - 4.1.2 In any other case, the student's personal representative or next-of-kin may apply and the qualification shall be granted.

-- 4.2 Notwithstanding Clauses 1.1 and 4.1 above, the University may elect to grant a qualification prior to a student's death where a student has been formally medically diagnosed with a terminal illness.
-This will be subject to: - (a) the relevant examination board confirming that the student has normally completed greater than sixty six percent of the requirements for the qualification; and - (b) the approval of the Vice-Chancellor.
+- 4.2 Notwithstanding Clauses 1.1 and 4.1 above, the University may elect to grant a qualification prior to a student who dies before they complete the academic requirements of their programme of study.
+This will be subject to: - (a) the relevant examination board confirming that the student has normally completed greater than two thirds of the requirements for the qualification; and - (b) the approval of the Vice-Chancellor. - 4.3 Notwithstanding Clauses 1.1 and 4.1 above, the University may elect to grant a qualification prior to a student's death where a student has been formally medically diagnosed with a terminal illness.
+This will be subject to: - (a) the relevant examination board confirming that the student has normally completed greater than two thirds of the requirements for the qualification; and - (b) the approval of the Vice-Chancellor.